sublinks/sublinks-markdown/README.md

   <img src="https://avatars.githubusercontent.com/u/153321235?s=200&v=4" width=200px height=200px></img>
   <h3 align="center"><a href="">Sublinks Markdown</a></h3>
   <p align="center">
     A markdown parser with rules for frontends of sublinks.
-Used to easily add markdown support compatible with the standard sublink frontend.
+Used to easily add markdown support compatible with the standard sublinks frontend.
   </p>
 </div>